FIU-MOSAIC/NeuroTask/README.md

 ## Step 5 : Open android studio / VsCode
 --------------------------------------

- -  If you want to use VsCode then intstall flutter, dart plugin from VsCode extension.
+ -  If you want to use VsCode then intstall flutter, dart plugin from VSCode extension.
  -  Run flutter doctor in Android studio / VsCode terminal to check for any dependencies you need to install.

 ## Step 6 : Download flutter project from github